Julia Sarreal

 Book

-- Julia Sarreal.
-The Guarani and Their Missions: A Socioeconomic History.
+Reviewed in ReVista: Harvard Review of Latin America. - Julia Sarreal.
+The Guaraní and Their Missions: A Socioeconomic History.
 Stanford University Press, 2014.

-- Reviewed in: The American Historical Review; The Hispanic American Historical Review; Journal of Latin American Studies; Ethnohistory; Journal of Jesuit Studies; Rey Desnudo: Revista de Libros; and IHS.
+- Reviewed in: The American Historical Review; The Journal of Economic History; The Hispanic American Historical Review; Journal of Latin American Studies; Ethnohistory; The Americas; The Catholic Historical Review; Journal of Jesuit Studies; Rey Desnudo: Revista de Libros; and IHS.
 Antiguos jesuitas en Iberamérica.

 - Julia Sarreal.
 Los guaraníes y sus misiones: Una historia socioeconómica, trans.
 Thelma Andrea Fernández and Luisa Fernanda Lassaque.
 Forthcoming, Buenos Aires: Editorial Prometeo, 2018.